 You should always be careful when using steel wool on a sealed maple neck.
 Any polishing of the neck itself will result in your once glossy finish becoming a matte finish as the gloss is removed.

 Once complete, carefully remove any remaining fibers left over from the steel wool to prevent scratches.
-Steel wool tends to shed fibers fairly easily when used in this manner.
+This is especially important if you have a magnetic soundhole pickup as the fibers will be drawn to the pickup.
 I often use a small vacuum to ensure all fibers are safely removed.

 Step 6) Condition the Fretboard

-If you have used a solvent to remove build-up on your fretboard I recommend using a fretboard conditioning product afterward.
-Solvents tend to draw out the natural oils contained within the timber and over time this can lead to cracks developing in the fretboard.
+If you’ve used a solvent to remove build-up on your fretboard I recommend using a fretboard conditioner.
+Solvents tend to draw out the natural oils contained within the timber.

-It’s also a good idea to use a fretboard conditioner even if you haven’t used a solvent to clean the fretboard occasionally e.g. every six months if you play regularly to prevent the timber drying out.
+It’s also a good idea to use a fretboard conditioner (even if you haven’t used a solvent to clean the fretboard) every time you change strings to prevent the timber from drying out.

-You can generally find fretboard finishing oils (most are Linseed Oil-based) in your local music store or online.
+You can generally find fretboard finishing oils (most are linseed oil-based) in your local music store or online.
 You won’t require a great deal each time you apply it, so the bottle will typically last for years.
-Music nomad products e.g. F-One Oil (as pictured above) do a good job.
+Music nomad products e.g. F-One Oil (as pictured above) do a great job.

-To apply your fretboard conditioner, wipe a very small amount directly on the fretboard using a clean rag.
+To apply your fretboard conditioner, wipe a very small amount directly on the fretboard using a dry cloth.
 Let it sit for 1- 2 minutes and then thoroughly remove all excess.

-You can then polish the fretboard in its entirety using a clean rag.
+You can then polish the fretboard in its entirety using a clean cloth.
 And that’s it job done!
-Provided you followed the steps outlined above your fretboard should have taken on a new lease of life and will feel more comfortable to play.

 Cleaning and conditioning the bridge